The Facts about Teenage Drinking and Driving

 Driving under the influence of drugs or alcohol is illegal.
-Driving under the influence of alcohol or drugs not only puts the driver at risk, but could result in injuring or killing others.
+This driving behavior not only puts the driver at risk, but could result in injuring or killing others.
 Impaired drivers’ judgment, reflexes, and coordination are all compromised.
 Common effects of being under the influence include:

 - Slow reaction time

 - Alteration of depth perception

 - Lack of awareness of surroundings

 - Impaired driving puts teens at higher risks of injury or death

 Alcohol-related fatality rates are nearly twice as high for 18-, 19-, and 20-year-olds as for those over age 21.

 Young drivers are less likely than adults are to drive after drinking alcohol, but when they do, their crash risks are substantially higher.
 This risk is especially true at low and moderate blood alcohol concentrations and is thought to result from teens’ relative inexperience as new drivers.